 Founded in 1891 by Adolf Schmidt, the company made its name with bicycles.

-If you have a query about Corona Motorcycles, or have some information to add about these classic German machines, please contact us
+If you have a query or information about Corona motorcycles please contact us